ipeirotis/urlannotator/docs/components.rst

 TagasaurisJobMonitor
 --------------------

 This component will be responsible for checking whether given job has finished on Tagasauris makes proper event on such situation.

 Maybe there is a chance that this can also send job results as soon as they get back?
+^^^^^ Currently I don't think so.

+We could use MachineTask to do this - sending just processed images...